cirusthenter/reversi/README.md

 Player 2: ○
 ---------------------
 ```
-However, you might feel tiny in some case.
+However, you might feel tiny some rainy day.
 Then you want to set `FIELDSIZE` to a small number, such as 4.

 ```
 ---------------------